Canon 80D versus Canon T6

 |Nikon D7200 (⇒ lft | rgt)||optical||YES||3.2||1229||fixed||no||8000||6.0||12||no|

-So what conclusions can be drawn?
-Is there a clear favorite between the Canon 80D and the Canon 80D?
-A synthesis of the relative strong points of each of the models is listed below.
+So what is the bottom line?
+Is there a clear favorite between the Canon 80D and the Canon T6?
+The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (24 vs 17.9MP) with a 16% higher linear resolution.